-Esophageal culture is a laboratory test that checks for infection-causing germs in a sample of tissue from the esophagus.
+Esophageal culture is a laboratory test that checks for infection-causing germs (bacteria, viruses, or fungi) in a sample of tissue from the esophagus.

 How the Test is Performed

 A sample of tissue from your esophagus is needed.
 The sample is taken during a procedure called esophagogastroduodenoscopy (EGD).
 The tissue is removed by using a tiny tool or a brush at the end of the scope.

 The sample is sent to a lab.
 There, it is placed in a special dish (culture) and watched for the growth of bacteria, fungi, or viruses.

 Other tests may be done to determine what medicine can best treat the organism.

 Follow your health care provider's instructions on how to prepare for EGD.

 During EGD, you will receive medicine to relax you.
 You may have some discomfort or feel like gagging as the endoscope is passed through your mouth and throat into the esophagus.
 This feeling will go away shortly.